-The LEA attests to the following statements regarding delivery of instruction:
+The LEA attests to the following statementsregarding delivery of instruction:

-The LEA grounds instruction in the District of Columbia's approved state academic standards (and/or the LEA's approved standards) in English language arts, math, and science across grades K-12.
+DThe LEA grounds instruction the District of Columbia's approved state academic standards (and/or the LEA's approvedstandards) in English language alts, math, and science across grades K-12.

-The LEA attests to completing the ELA curriculum materials survey coinciding with the submission of the CEP.
+D The LEA attests to completing the ELA curriculum materials survey coinciding with the submission of the CEP.

-The LEA attests to the following statement regarding 2021-22 school year attendance:The LEA assures that it will collect and report daily attendance through the LEA's student information system (SIS) consistent with OSSE's regulations and policies for 2021-22.
+The LEA attests to the following statement regarding 2021-22 school year attendance:

+D The LEA assures that it will collect and repoltdaily attendance through the LEA's student infolmation system(SIS) consistent with OSSE's regulations and policies for 2021-22.

-The LEA attests to the following statement regarding graduation and promotion for 2021-22: The LEA assures that it will abide by the statewide graduation requirements enumerated in 5A DCMR § 2203 and/or in accordance with its charter agreement - if applicable.
+The LEA attests to the following statement regarding graduation and promotion for 2021-22:

+D The LEA assures that it will abide by the statewide graduation requirements enumerated in SA DCMR § 2203 10 and/or in accordance with its chalter agreement - if applicable.

-The LEA attests to the following statements regarding serving students with disabilities, including students in non-public special education school settings (please check all boxes):
+The LEA attests to the following statements regarding selving students with disabilities, including students in non-public specialeducation schoolsettings (please checkall boxes):

-Students with disabilities have equitable access to distance and in-person learning opportunities as possible in accordance with the guidance above and issued by the US Department of Education.
+DStudents with disabilities have equitable access to distance and in-person learning opportunities as possible in accordance with the guidance above and issued by the US Deprutment of Education.

-LEAs will ensure timely completion of IDEA procedures, including but not limited to initial and reevaluation for eligibility and IEP development and revision, in both distance and in-person learning models.
+D LEAs willensure timely completion of IDEA procedures, including but not limited to initial and reevaluation for eligibility and IEP development and revision, in both distance and in-person lerun ing models.

-LEAs will ensure that school professionals delivering IEP services to the student regularly communicate with families throughout any periods of distance learning.
-Consistent and clear communication encourages parent and student participation in distance learning, in-person learning, recovery service delivery, and other educational opportunities.
+D LEAs willensure that school professionals delivering IEP selvices to the student regulruly communicate with families throughout any pelods of distance leruning.
+Consistent and clear communication encourages pruent and student palticipation in distance learning, in-person leruning, recovely selvice delively, and other educational oppoltunties.

-LEAs will ensure recovery planning and implementation includes identification of strategies, systems and protocols to support implementation of all elements of recovery plans, as well as addresses overdue initial and reevaluations for eligibility, IEP revisions and all other IDEA-prescribed timelines delayed due to school closures.
+D LEAs willensure recovely planning and implementation includes identification of strategies, systems and protocols to support implementation of all elements of recovely plans, as well as addresses overdueinitial and reevaluations for eligibility, IEP revisions and all other IDEA-presclibed timelines delayed due to school closures.

-LEAs will ensure recovery planning and implementation includes strategies to assess students with disabilities, formally or informally, to determine a baseline measurement for recovery service delivery, as well as strategies to address any identified student regression and loss of educational benefit.
-These strategies will take into consideration and seek to address the achievement gap of students with disabilities in comparison to their non-disabled peers prior to loss of services due to school closure.
+D LEAs willensure recovely planning and implementation includes sti-aetgies to assess students with disabilities, folkally or infolkally, to determine a baseline measurement for recovely selvicedelively, as well as strategies to address any identified student regression and loss of educational benefit.
+These strategies will take into consideration and seek to address the achievement gap of students with disabilities in comprui-son to their non-disabled peers prior to loss of selvices due to school closure.

-&lt;sup>10 In the 2019-20 school year, the DC Council provided relief to high school students including the graduating class of 2019 in response to the COVID-19 pandemic.
-The Council, through legislation, amended graduation requirements waiving the community service requirement as well as the Carnegie Unit seat time requirement.
+10 In the 2019-20 school year, the DC Council provided relief to high school students including the graduating class of 2019 in response to the COVID-19 pandemic.
+Tue Council, through legislation, amended graduation requirements waiving the community service requirement as well as the Carnegie Unit seat time requirement.
 OSSE will seek this relief for the graduating class of 2021.
 However, course requirements will remain as outlined in existing regulations.

-During the 2021-22 school year, the LEA will conduct school-wide and student-level recovery planning and implementation efforts to address student loss of educational benefit for students with disabilities.
-The LEA's recovery planning and implementation will include convening IEP teams, as appropriate, to review the impact of interrupted instruction for students with disabilities.
+D During the 2021-22 school year, the LEA will conduct school-wide and student-level recovery planning and implementation efforts to address student loss of educational benefit for students with disabilities.
+The LEA's recovery planning and implementation will include convening IEP teams, as appropriate, to review the impact of intenupted instruction for students with disabilities.

-The LEA attests to the following statements regarding serving English learners (please check all boxes):
+The LEA attests to the following statements regarding serving English learners (pleasecheck all boxes):

-The LEA will ensure that English learner students are identified in a timely manner as required by state policies and guidance identified above.
+DTheLEA will ensure that Englishlearnerstudents are identified in a timely manner as required by state policies and guidance identified above.